awsdocs/amazon-mwaa-user-guide/doc_source/t-apache-airflow-202.md

 We recommend the following steps:

-1. View the connection types Amazon MWAA's providing in the Apache Airflow UI at [Airflow 2\.0\+ provider packages installed on Amazon MWAA environments](connections-packages.md)\.
+1. View the connection types Amazon MWAA's providing in the Apache Airflow UI at [Apache Airflow v2 provider packages installed on Amazon MWAA environments](connections-packages.md)\.

 1. View the commands to create an Apache Airflow connection in the CLI at [Apache Airflow CLI command reference](airflow-cli-command-reference.md)\.